KevinSmhevin/old-profile/index.md

 layout: default
 ---

+# Hello!

-## Software engineer with 3+ years experience in managing highly scalable backend services and systems.
+I'm Kevin, a software developer with 3+ years experience in managing highly scalable backend systems.

+I previously worked at **Tesla** as part of the digital products team.
+There I worked on the process automation software to support the battery, energy and charging products.

 * * *

+## Experience

 Text can be **bold**, _italic_, or ~~strikethrough~~.